DOV-Vlaanderen/saga-watem/docs/description.md

   this case.
 Between two parcels, only 30% of the water flows through.
 Towards a forest, this is only 0%.
 These values are adjustable (connectivity).

+## Connectivity

+Three additional parameters are introduced to account for the concept of connectivity between landuses 'road', 'forest' and 'cropland':

+- Parcel connectivity to cropland (%)
+- Parcel connectivity to forest (%)
+- Parcel connectivity to road (%).

+The values defined in this parameter are used to multiply the computed upstream area:

+$$ A_U = A_U * (100-\text{connectivity})/100 $$.

+The default values are 70, 100 and 70, for the connectivity defined for roads, forest and cropland.
+It is important to note that this connectivity is defined based on the landuse of the **target** pixel.

 ## Tillage erosion

 Tillage erosion, or soil translocation by tillage, is calculated according to